dobbsryan/vuex-counter-example-browserify/README.md

 > Code replicated from [James Browne](https://github.com/unculture/vuex-example) [Vue Redux Vuex talk](https://www.youtube.com/watch?v=l1KHL-TX3qs).
 Uses browserify instead of webpack.

+#Counters
+- Displays counters
+- Counters can be incremented or decremented
+- Counters can be added

 ### Usage

 This is a project template for [vue-cli](https://github.com/vuejs/vue-cli).